Artemijo5/DuckDB-Futhark-Project/README.md

 -----------------------------------------
 To use:
-- add libduckdb.so and libduckdb_static.a from duckdb's Linux C installation page to the project directory
+- add libduckdb.so and libduckdb_static.a from duckdb's Linux C installation page to the project directory https://duckdb.org/docs/installation/?version=stable&environment=cplusplus&platform=linux&download_method=direct&architecture=x86_64
-- add futhak sorts package to the project directory
+- add futhak sorts package to the project directory https://github.com/diku-dk/sorts/tree/master (you must have futhark installed first)
 - compile ftsort.fut as a library using the desired backend, and then compile ftsort.c to libftsort.so (with -fPIC -shared)
 - likewise compile mylogger.c to libmylogger.so (with -fPIC -shared)
 - compile sorting_test.c to sorting_test.o using libduckdb.so, libmylogger.so, libftsort.so
-- IF CUDA BACKEND the last part requires compilation with nvcc, linking with -lcuda -lcudart -lnvrtc
+- IF CUDA BACKEND the last part requires compilation with nvcc, linking with -lcuda -lcudart -lnvrtc https://futhark.readthedocs.io/en/latest/man/futhark-cuda.html
 -----------------------------------------

 The purpose of this project is to implement some GPU-accelerated database algorithms, using the tools DuckDB and The Futhark Programming Language.